 ExpressVPN has been known for its commitment to trust and transparency.
-Now, this British Virgin Islands-based VPN provider has taken it to the next level on two fronts.
+Now, this British Virgin Islands-based VPN provider has taken it to the next level on three fronts.

-Let us uncover now what the Cure53 security investigation has unearthed.
+So let’s uncover now what the Cure53 security investigation and PwC audit have unearthed.

 Cure53 investigates security claims